thindil/www.laeran.pl/linuxada/index.md

 Current status of the project is [SNAFU](https://en.wikipedia.org/wiki/SNAFU).

-There are several packages available, but the repository still needs some work, mostly related to the documentation.
+There are several packages available, but the repository still needs some work, mostly related to the documentation and to making packages more various distributions standards friendly.
 They **should** work but they content and names can change from time to time.
 Any help in that matter is more than welcomed. :)